ryan-helou/Poker-Probability-Calculator/README.md

 ## Credits

-This project was developed by [Your Name].
+This project was developed by Ryan Helou.

-If you have any questions or suggestions, feel free to contact [Your Email].